Rhodes-M/FreeCodeCamp/README.md

-# TheOdinProject
+# FreeCodeCamp

-Lessons and files for The Odin Project
+Lessons and files for FreeCodeCamp